Ernnestoo/PS-Toolkit/README.md

 # PowerShell Toolkit

 Welcome to my **PowerShell Toolkit**, a collection of handy scripts I use.
-Whether I’m automating user management, checking system health, or batch-deploying files, these scripts save me time—and I hope they help you too!
+Whether I’m automating user management, checking system health, or batch-deploying files, these scripts save me time and I hope they help you too!

 ---